-How do I resolve "The IAM role must delegate access to an Amazon Redshift account" error in Amazon Redshift when using AWS CloudFormation?
+How do I resolve the IAM role error that I receive in Amazon Redshift when I use CloudFormation?

 0

-I'm trying to create an Amazon Redshift cluster or scheduled action using AWS CloudFormation.
-However, I receive an AWS Identity and Access Management (IAM) role error.
-How do I resolve this error?
+I want to create an Amazon Redshift cluster or scheduled action in AWS CloudFormation.
+However, I receive the "The IAM role must delegate access to an Amazon Redshift account" AWS Identity and Access Management (IAM) role error.

 Short description